kkyanh/CMPR-121/README.md

 #CMPR-121

-This contains all the coursework for CMPR-121, from lectures, homework, and labs for Dennis Rainey
+This contains all the coursework for CMPR-121, from lectures, homework, and labs for Dennis Rainey Spring 2021